by Ani Williams

 The following legends of the Yavapai come from the extensive stories compiled by E.W.
 Gifford in 1932-1936 as told by Mike Burns and Jim Stacey, both Yavapai and born in the 1800’s.
 Nicholas added a certain poetic flow to the lines, still keeping the original integrity of meaning.

-According to early records, first woman, Komwidpokuwia, old stone woman, originally came from Montezuma’s Well, where the Yavapai had been living.
-Before the great floods came, she was placed inside a hollow log, along with a bird and some food.
-Then they sealed the log with pitch so she would to float to a new place of safety to create the next world.
+According to early records, first woman, Komwidapokuwia, old stone woman, originally came from Montezuma’s Well, where the Yavapai had been living.
+If you visit the well today, you can see the ruins of their homes around the rim of the cenote crater.
+Before the great floods came, the shamans saw what was to come, and Komwidapokuwia was placed inside a hollow log, along with a bird and some food.
+Then they sealed the log with pine pitch so she would to float to a new place of safety to create the next world.

-It is said that Komwidapokuwia landed in a high place in Boynton Canyon, where she lived in a cave.
+After floating for many days, it is said that Komwidapokuwia landed in a high place in Boynton Canyon, where she lived in a cave.
 “She is the Goddess of the supernatural and medicine powers and is beautiful and as pure as a downy white feather… The medicine men, or anyone believing… may see her yet in a vision or dream and receive instructions, comfort and encouragement.”
 (Sedona Sacred Earth).
 The Yavapai-Apache still hold a beautiful ceremony every spring right below that emergence cave.
-It wasn’t until I actually participated in two of these Yavapai ceremonies in Boynton Canyon, that I truely felt welcomed into Sedona, and after living here for two decades!
+It wasn’t until I actually participated in two of these Yavapai ceremonies in Boynton Canyon, that I truly felt welcomed into Sedona, and after living here for two decades.

-The following story of Yavapai first woman, Komwidapokuwia, tells us of her listening to the songs of heaven, and trusting and standing in that truth, to sing for all life.
-Perhaps we can integrate the Yavapai basic principles of deep listening and singing for all life, to heal our sacred landscape temple.
+The following account of Yavapai first woman, Komwidapokuwia, tells us of her listening to the songs of heaven, trusting what she heard and standing in that truth, to sing for all life.
+Perhaps we can integrate the Yavapai basic principles of deep listening and singing for all life, to heal our earthly temple.
 Isn’t that an inherited responsibility for anyone who chooses to live here?

 Excerpts from Komwidapokuwia’s Song: